sajwarna/Silex-A4/README.rst

+**WARNING**: This repository is a fork of `Silex <https://github.com/silexphp/Silex>`_.
+While the original one is in maintenance mode only and has been declared "end of life" in June 2018, this repository has been put up to date with Symfony 4.x (see branch) and 5.x (master) components.

 Silex, a simple Web Framework
 =============================

-**WARNING**: Silex is in maintenance mode only.
-Ends of life is set to June 2018.
-Read more on `Symfony's blog <https://symfony.com/blog/the-end-of-silex>`_.

 Silex is a PHP micro-framework to develop websites based on `Symfony components`_: